lifox1/staticwebappstarter-1/README.md

 ####     3. Select Repos
 ####     4. Select Import a Repository
 Select Git for Repository type.
-Paste the quick start repo https://github.com/jameshoff-msft/bpa-backend into the CLone URL* field
+Paste the quick start repo https://github.com/jameshoff-msft/bpa-backend into the CLone URL* field.
+This repo is used for the POC backend, e.g. creating backend Cognitive Service, Azure functions, and managing credentials

 **Note** *You may leave Requires Authentication unchecked* Cloning may take several minutes.